This is what the Earth's magnetic field sounds like

 ESA states that Earth's magnetic field, commonly known as the magnetosphere, is an intricate and constantly changing protective barrier that protects us from cosmic radiation and charged particles carried by solar winds.

 Using only our unaided vision, we can perceive these particles as they interact with atoms and molecules, particularly oxygen and nitrogen, in Earth's upper atmosphere.
-This interaction causes a captivating display of blue-green light, visible in the form of the northern lights.
+This interaction causes a captivating display of blue-green light, visible as the aurora borealis.
+Also, variations in the magnetic field generate different types of anomalies that influence activity in the magnetosphere, affecting phenomena such as geomagnetic storms, which, in turn, we can study to better understand what Earth's magnetic field sounds like, as analyzed in other studies of waves in space.
+More details about these interactions can be found in our section on sound in space.

 According to the agency, the magnetic field is produced mainly by a vast ocean of superheated liquid iron in our outer core, located approximately 3.000 kilometers below us.
 This whirlpool generates electrical currents which, in turn, They give rise to our constantly changing electromagnetic field.